CSE 1002: Software Development II (Fall 2009)

 Robert Sedgewick and Kevin Wayne.

-Introduction to Programming in Java: An Interdisciplinary Approach.
+Introduction to Programming in Java: An Interdisciplinary Approach, second edition.

 book cover

-The authors' PDF lecture slides based on the book:
+Here are the authors' PDF lecture slides based on the textbook.

 Grading and assignments

 For each student the numeric scores for the assignments and exams are recorded.
-The lab grades can be found elsewhere.
-If you have any question about your standing in the class, or if some score has been recorded wrong, please contact me or the lab instructor.
-No scores will be changed more than two weeks after they have been posted.
+If you have any question about your standing in the class, or if some score has been recorded wrong, please contact me or the lab instructor in a timely fashion.

 Projects

 All students need a Florida Tech "Tracks" account to work in the lab.
-All Java programs must compile with version 1.6 of the compiler.
+All Java programs must compile with Java 17 of the compiler.
 All projects must adhere strictly to the style guide and have the appropriate header.
+Strive to turn in beautiful programs; don't turn in the first draft.
 Projects will be submitted electronically using the submit server.
+You must follow all submission procedures precisely.
+If the failure to follow procedures makes it difficult to evaluate the project, then you can expect to receive no credit for the project.
+Even for simple programs it is hard to find bugs.
+Learn to test to the programs yourself, so that it has fewer bugs; don't turn in your program without thoroughly testing it.

 Calendar and Important Dates